Get hands-on experience with 20+ free Google Cloud products and $300 in free credit for new customers.

 The protocol distinguishes between two core interaction patterns:

-• **tasks/sendSubscribe**: For longer tasks that require real-time progress updates via Server-Sent Events (SSE)
+• message/stream: For tasks that benefit from real-time progress updates via Server-Sent Events (SSE).

 In streaming mode, agents can emit events such as: